-Trent Arterberry is a performing artist and director who has toured internationally for four decades.
-He is one-half of Super Scientific Circus, the longest-touring live science show in North America, and is the director of the soon-to-be world famous West-Mont Montessori Mime Club.
-Over the past several years, Trent has conducted fifteen artist-in-residence programs for elementary, middle and secondary schools on Vancouver Island.
+Trent Arterberry is an internationally travelled performing artist and director of the soon-to-be world-famous West-Mont Montessori Mime Club.
+Trent has conducted sixteen artist-in-residence programs for elementary, middle and secondary students on Vancouver Island.
 Trent's residencies involve working with a group of students for two to six weeks to create and stage a show performed in a school or community setting.
-Sourcing material from Shakespeare and Dickens, contemporary Canadian and British playwrights, student writing, and childrens books, Trent works to create a safe, inclusive and respectful atmosphere that encourages students to bring out their best.
-Trent has used themes such as environmentalism, historical figures, great women inventors, fairy tales and the underdog character to engage students in using their voices, bodies and imaginations to create enriching and entertaining shows.
-Students benefit in numerous ways including developing literary skills, physical and vocal abilities, cooperation, collaboration, and the self-esteem that results from a well-received performance.
+Sourcing material from Shakespeare and Dickens, contemporary Canadian and British playwrights, student writing, and children's books, Trent works to create a safe, inclusive and respectful atmosphere that encourages students to bring out their best.
+Trent has used themes such as environmentalism, historical figures, great women inventors, twisted fairy tales and the underdog character to engage students in using their voices, bodies and imaginations to create enriching and entertaining shows.
+Students develop literary skills, physical and vocal abilities and the self-esteem that results from a well-received performance.

-In the Spring of 2013, I approached Trent Arterberry over the possibility of a 10-day artist in residency at Lakewood Elementary School (460 students).
-For over 10 days Trent worked with 39 Grade 5 students, demonstrating his vision for 10 mime scenes, framed by simple narration.
-He adapted my initial script into a fast paced 30-minute piece of theatre, alternatively mimed and narrated; in turn, moving, funny and ultimately satisfying.
 His touch with the students was, at times, almost collegial as they worked toward a shared but always negotiable vision.
 He managed to get the best out of them as performers by modeling, well-earned praise or simple firm direction when time proved pressing.
-The whole project was best summed up by an experienced, but known-to-be highly critical colleague, after the final show.
+The whole project was best summed up by an experienced, but known-to-be highly critical colleague, after the show.
 'Now that,' she cooed, 'was just superb.'
 I really cannot recommend Trent highly enough.
 Phil Duchene, Instructor of Drama Education, University of Victoria

-I see all the co-creation, co-operation and empowerment a chance to speak up and be heard and seen and praised for that.
-The play (Witches, Lovers and Fools: Shakespeares Greatest Hits) was vibrant and playful and it felt like the kids had lots of fun with it.
+I see all the co-creation, co-operation and empowerment - a chance to speak up and be heard and seen and praised for that.
+The play (Shakespeare's Greatest Hits) was vibrant and playful and it felt like the kids had lots of fun with it.
 I love how Trent taught the kids with so much kindness and purpose.
 Laura Simul, Parent, Frogsong Farm Waldorf School, Cobble Hill